South Sudan crisis

 Where are people from South Sudan fleeing to?

-Many people are displaced inside the country, but more than two million people have fled to neighbouring countries in a desperate bid for safety.
-Uganda and Sudan each generously host over 800,000 refugees from South Sudan, whilst Ethiopia hosts around 414,000, with Kenya and the Democratic Republic of the Congo hosting fewer.
+Almost 2 million people are displaced inside the country, but more than 2.3 million people have fled to neighbouring countries in a desperate bid for safety.
+Uganda generously hosts over 40% of South Sudanese refugees in the region, with Sudan hosting around 27%, followed by Ethiopia, Kenya and the Democratic Republic of the Congo.
+Host countries are keeping their borders open to those seeking asylum, but are also struggling with limited resources.

 Many South Sudanese refugees continue to face precarious conditions in their country of destination.
 Thousands have fled to areas in the region that suffer from violence, drought, and food insecurity.